Expert Guide to Landing Your Dream Job: Strategies for Crafting a Standout CV, Resume, Cover Letter and LinkedIn Profile

 Volunteer/Internship experience:

-- Provide any relevant experiences you have gained through volunteering or interning
+- Write down any relevant experience that you’ve gained through volunteering or interning

-- You should highlight any achievements or responsibilities you took on in these roles.
+- Be sure to highlight any accomplishments or responsibilities you took on during these roles.

 References: